Communications for pandemic risk planning

 Your business communications plan will be informed by advice from these outside agencies.
 It needs also to be coordinated within your business.

-Your plan will address the information needs of your different audiences during the 4 phases of the pandemic: staff, customers, suppliers and other stakeholders.
-The intent is to inform, yet not stress or alarm.
-Your target audiences should know:
+Your plan should address the information needs of your different audiences—staff, customers, suppliers and other stakeholders—during the 4 stages of pandemic planning.
+The intent should be to inform, not stress or alarm.
+Your audiences should know:

 - what is happening